ORGULLO LATINO

 Characterized by a distinctive grito, mariachi is the ultimate melodic expression of heartache and happiness.

-For many in Mexico, like in the case of my family’s parties when I was young, mariachi is a common part of life.
+For many in Mexico, as in the case of my family’s parties when I was young, mariachi is a common part of life.
 It provides the soundtrack for everything from weddings to birthdays to quinceañeras, giving people a special way to remember the moment and enjoy themselves.

 President Lázaro Cárdenas del Río also played a key role.
 Recognizing the importance of mariachi music as a symbol of traditional Mexican culture, he established the National Conservatory of Music in Mexico City, which included mariachi music as one of the subjects in the curriculum.